-For tech companies in particular, it's important to view Inbound Marketing as an essential part of your long-term business strategy, because building your organic web traffic delivers incredible value-for-money over time.
+For tech companies, in particular, it's important to view Inbound Marketing as an essential part of your long-term business strategy, because building your organic web traffic delivers incredible value for money over time.

-That being said, Inbound Marketing is not easy to implement and won't happen over night, so if you'd like help in your pursuit of more qualified leads and so much more, contact us.
+That being said, Inbound Marketing is not easy to implement and won't happen overnight, so if you'd like help in your pursuit of more qualified leads and so much more, contact us.

 If you're a technology company looking for more leads, we highly recommend you download our free factsheet on "How to fill up your sales pipeline in the South African technology space".